Dewalt-arch/pimpmyadlab/readme.md

     - After the reboot, Run script again, Select Menu Option S for Run #2

   - ***Run 2***
-    - Enter the ip address of the domain controller when prompted
+    - Automatically acquires the ip address of HYDRA-DC and assigns that ip to the DNS Configuration
-    - Enter the Hydra-DC Adminstrator username and password to join the domain Marvel when prompted
+    - Automatically joins the Marvel domain
     - Reboots automatically

   - If the workstation vm rebooted automatically